petitJAM/device-info/README.md

 # device-info
-App for display device info of all kinds
+App for displaying device info of all kinds